Computer Engineer

 They should enjoy:

 Computer engineers must have a 4-year degree in computer engineering or a related discipline such as electrical engineering.
 Some employers hire only those with a master’s degree in electrical engineering.
-A doctoral degree in engineering generally is required for a career in teaching or research.
+Computer engineers most often need a doctoral degree for a career in teaching or research.

 The following schools offer programs and courses that meet this occupation’s educational requirements.
 Other eligible programs and courses may be available.